Interactive Guide Index

 You may be asking yourself whether or not you can sell the house before probate is granted.

 No, you cannot.
 You must wait for the Probate to be granted, so apply early.
 Probate can sometimes take three to six months; however, you can show the house during this time.

 The last step is to clean and clear the home of its contents.

 What Expenses Do I Have When Selling an Inherited House?

 Inheritance tax is one expense you’ll incur when selling an inherited property.

 The amount varies based on a number of factors.
-One such factor is whether the deceased was married before their death occurred.
+One such factor is whether the deceased person was married before their death occurred.

 If the property and assets are over £325,000, an inheritance tax must be paid.
 You’ll want to get the Grant of Representation so you can have rights over the estate.

 Another expense will be getting an evaluation of the property’s value.
-You will need to hire a surveyor in order to have this done.
+You will need to hire a surveyor to have this done.